zotonic/zotonic/doc/ref/modules/mod_fileuploader.rst

 .. include:: meta-mod_fileuploader.rst

-Upload files used a parallel web worker.
+Upload files using a parallel web worker.

 This module provides a web worker and server logic to quickly upload files.